-Creating a calorie surplus allows you to gain weight.
-A calorie surplus gives your body the extra energy it needs to build muscle which results in weight gain.
-While a calorie surplus is required to gain weight, simply eating more will only lead to unsightly fat gain.
-To gain muscle, you need to combine a calorie surplus with a strength training routine.
+A calorie surplus is a state in which you consume more calories than you burn leading to weight gain in the form of muscle or body fat.
+While a calorie surplus is required to gain weight, simply eating more only leads to unsightly body fat.
+To gain muscle, you must combine a calorie surplus with a solid strength training routine.

 What is a calorie surplus?

 A calorie surplus is a state in which you eat more calories than you burn.
-If you eat 3,000 calories per day and burn 2,500, your surplus is 500 calories per day.
-When you are in a calorie surplus, your body either uses that extra energy to build muscle or store fat.
+If you eat 3,000 calories per day and burn 2,500, you've created a surplus or excess of 500 calories per day.
+When you create a calorie surplus, your body either uses the extra energy to build muscle or store fat.

 How to Gain Weight

 Gaining weight requires a calorie surplus.
-When you consistently eat more than you burn, your body will either build muscle or store the extra energy as fat.
+When you consistently eat more than you burn, your body either builds muscle or stores extra energy as fat.
 Your first step is to figure out how many calories you burn each day.
-You can use the calorie calculator for help.
-It will estimate your daily needs based on your size, gender, age and physical activity level.
-If you burn 3,000 calories per day, gaining weight would require an intake of over 3,000 calories per day.
-The typical calorie surplus is 500 calories over what your body burns but will differ person to person.
+You can use the calorie calculator for an estimate.
+The calculator estimates your daily needs based on size, gender, age and physical activity level.
+If you burn 3,000 calories per day, gaining weight requires an intake of over 3,000 calories per day.

 How to Gain Muscle

 While gaining weight simply requires a calorie surplus, gaining muscle requires combining a surplus with a strength training routine.
-When you overload your muscles with work, your body will direct the calorie surplus to be used to build more muscle.
+When you overload muscles with work (strength training), the body directs extra energy (calorie surplus) to build muscle.

-When you workout, you create tiny tears in the muscle fiber.
-These tears are treated as injuries by the body and repaired during rest.
-When the damage is repaired, the muscle fiber becomes bigger and stronger resulting in weight gain.
-This recovery process is very energy intensive.
-If you don't provide your body with enough calories, you will not gain weight or get stronger.
+When you workout, you create tiny tears in muscle tissue.
+The body treats these tears as injuries and repairs them during rest.
+Once the damage is repaired, the muscle fiber becomes bigger and stronger resulting in weight gain.
+This recovery process is energy intensive.
+If you don't provide the body with enough calories, you will not gain weight or get stronger.

 Healthy Ways to Create a Calorie Surplus